 Maxwell George is the Oxford American’s deputy editor.
+He is from Charlotte, North Carolina, and lives in New York City.

 To Adia Victoria, Donald Trump is just the latest thing in the history of American oppression.